 Stepping Into Internships

-The Australia Network on Disability (AND)’s Stepping Into Internships make it easier for students with disability to transition from study to employment.
-You’ll gain relevant hands-on work experience in a prestigious private or public-sector organisation.
+With Stepping Into Internships you’ll gain relevant hands-on work experience in a prestigious private or public-sector organisation.

 The internships run for a minimum 152 hours (four weeks, if working full time).
 They are paid and take place during summer and winter semester breaks.